shukur-alom/linear-regression-on-esp/README.md

 # ESP32 Linear Regression Model with MQTT and Sensor Integration

 ## Introduction
 This repository contains code and resources for a system that implements a linear regression model on an ESP32 microcontroller.
-The model's coefficients (m and c) are extracted from the trained model, and the ESP32 transmits sensor data using MQTT to a Python script for further processing.
+The model's coefficients (m and c) are extracted from the trained model, and the ESP32 transmits sensor data and predicted data using MQTT to a Python script for further processing.

 ![Device](https://github.com/shukur-alom/linear-regression-on-esp-esp32/blob/main/Media/IMG20231213010446.jpg)